openframeworks/ofSite/_documentation/types/ofStyle.markdown

 The render mode for bitmaps (e.g. ofDrawBitmapString).

-\sa ofDrawBitmapString(const T& textString, float x, float y)
+See also: ofDrawBitmapString(const T& textString, float x, float y)